raminetinati/Amazon-Reviews-Demo/README.md

 - [Data Experimentation](#data-experimentation-heading) - Using Amazon Sagemaker to construct a representative sample of our dataset, and inspect the characteristics of our data.
     - Representative Samples
     - Descriptive Analysis
-- [Model Experimentation]() - Using Amazon SageMaker's built in Algorithms, we'll apply some simple modelling techniques, and then determione which data partitioning / features work best for our tasks.
+- [Model Experimentation](#model-experimentation) - Using Amazon SageMaker's built in Algorithms, we'll apply some simple modelling techniques, and then determione which data partitioning / features work best for our tasks.
     - TF-IDF
     - Word Embeddings
     - Transformers
-- [Modelling Scaling]() - Based on the model experiments, we'll scale up the model which yields the most suitable results for our use case
+- [Modelling Scaling](#scaling-models) - Based on the model experiments, we'll scale up the model which yields the most suitable results for our use case
     - Word2Vec: Scaling to 150 million records
-- [Graphing Data]() - Once we've established the correct models to acheive our predictive tasks, we need to find a way to structure our data to address some of the initial asks within the use case defined at the start of the project.
+- [Graphing Data](#graphing-data) - Once we've established the correct models to acheive our predictive tasks, we need to find a way to structure our data to address some of the initial asks within the use case defined at the start of the project.
-- [Testing Framework]() - One of the critical aspects of introducting a new process within an organisation is to ensure we can test and evaluate our processes when in an operationalized state.
+- [Testing Framework](#testing-framework) - One of the critical aspects of introducting a new process within an organisation is to ensure we can test and evaluate our processes when in an operationalized state.
 This will involve some form of split testing.
-- [Operationalizing]() - Finally, we need to define an architect for our solution in order to ensure we can deploy the solution which can be scaled across an organisation.
+- [Operationalizing](#operationalizing) - Finally, we need to define an architect for our solution in order to ensure we can deploy the solution which can be scaled across an organisation.
 We'll explore the use of Serverless services such as AWS Lambda and Step Functions to achieve this.

-(#data-prep-heading)
+(#data-preparation)
 ## Data Preparation

 Let's first take a look at the data we're going to be using for this Use Case.